SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 ##### Phrase 3:

-This phrase covers national policies, strategies and planning related to specific "action frameworks" for mitigation and adaptation, and general terms for integration of climate mitigation and action.
-The general structure is *action frameworks + national plans // climate action + integration + national plans*.
+This phrase covers national policies, strategies and planning related to specific "action frameworks", and integration of climate measures and climate change generally into policy.
+The general structure is *action frameworks + national plans // climate action + action + national plans*.
+While in phrase 1 climate change had to be linked to *measures terms*, here we allow climate change to stand alone, since it is more closely linked to national policies (`NEAR` is used here, rather than `AND` in phrase 1).

 Some of the frameworks for action (e.g. COP) pick up some results to do with energy transitions, but generally as related to climate.
 We do not include nationally determined contributions etc. when combining with frameworks for action as these terms are from these frameworks - as such, the results can be very general.